-If evacuation by helicopter is foreseen the following must be respected:
+If evacuation by helicopter is foreseen, the following must be respected:

-- 36.3.1 When weather conditions prevent the use of a helicopter, a special stage may be delayed or terminated (on the joint decision of the clerk of the course and the chief safety officer) if the transfer time by ambulance to the selected hospital is greater than the time deemed appropriate after consultation with the chief medical officer. - 36.3.2 The presence of a helicopter does not remove the obligation to plan land evacuation in the presence of a doctor/paramedic qualified in resuscitation for a casualty needing intensive care during transport.
+- 36.3.1 When weather conditions prevent the use of a helicopter, a special stage may be delayed or terminated (on the joint decision of the clerk of the course and the chief safety officer) if the transfer time by ambulance to the selected hospital is greater than the time deemed appropriate after consultation with the chief medical officer. - 36.3.2 The presence of a helicopter does not remove the obligation to plan land evacuation in the presence of a doctor proficient in resuscitation and experienced in the pre-hospital treatment of accident victims, possibly assisted by a paramedic qualified in resuscitation, for a casualty needing intensive care during transport.